NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Blow up after 197 steps (=197 minutes).

-Will try lateral diffusion to stabilize.
+Will try lateral diffusion to stabilize. makes it worse...

+Sea level blows up at an island in the rim region.
+Try decreasing rimwidth to accomodate rimwidth=5
 ---

 Submit::